Does Autoquip Make Custom Lifts?

 Are Controls Provided?

 All electrical components needed to make the lift work are included with the lift as standard.
-These controls can be excluded if controls are provided by others, or if the lift is to be part of a system and controlled elsewhere.
+These controls can be excluded if controls are provided by others.

 What Control Options Are Available?